Advertisements / Signs/Shopfronts

 - If you wish to put a permanent sign/advertisement on private property - it will require the benefit of planning permission, unless it is exempted under the Exempted Development - Advertisements Regulations - advertising-sign-exemptions.pdf (size 213.1 KB)

-- If you are unsure if your proposed advertising sign or structure is Exempted Development or not, you can apply under Section 5 of the Planning and Development Act 2000 - 2015 and the Planning Authority will make a determination in this regard.
+- If you are unsure if your proposed advertising sign or structure is Exempted Development or not, you can apply under Section 5 of the Planning and Development Act 2000 as amended and the Planning Authority will make a determination in this regard.
 For more information see exempted development